laurames/radio_spotify/readme.md

 ![alt spotify radio box](splash_names.png)

 # tuneOut
+Listen to your music by leveraging the power of the internet without the noise of the internet.

+## Installation
 Hardware radio that works with the spotify [web api](https://developer.spotify.com/web-api/)

-## Installation

 These examples run on Node.js.
 On [its website](http://www.nodejs.org/download/) you can find instructions on how to install it.
 You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js and npm.